Kipchaks: History

 The early 11th century saw a massive Turkic nomadic migration towards the Islamic world.
 The first waves were recorded in the Kara-Khanid Khanate in 1017–18.
-It is unknown whether the Cumans conquered the Kipchaks or were simply the leaders of the Kipchak–Turkic tribes.
-By the 12th century, the two separate confederations of Cumans and Kipchaks merged.
+It is unknown whether the Cumans conquered the Kipchaks or were simply the leaders of the confederacy of the Kipchak–Turkic tribes.
+What is certain is that the two peoples gradually mingled politically and that, from the second half of the 12th century onwards, the names Cumans and Kipchaks became interchangeable to refer to the whole confederacy.

 The Mongols defeated the Alans after convincing the Kipchaks to desert them through pointing at their likeness in language and culture.
 Nonetheless, the Kipchaks were defeated next.
 Under khan Köten, Kipchaks fled to the Principality of Kiev (the Ruthenians), where the Kipchaks had several marriage relations, one of which was Köten's son-in-law Mstislav Mstislavich of Galicia.
 The Ruthenians and Kipchaks forged an alliance against the Mongols, and met at the Dnieper to locate them.
 After an eight-day pursuit, they met at the Kalka River (1223).
 The Kipchaks, who were horse archers like the Mongols, served as the vanguard and scouts.
 The Mongols, who appeared to retreat, tricked the Ruthenian–Kipchak force into a trap after suddenly emerging behind the hills and surrounding them.
 The fleeing Kipchaks were closely pursued, and the Ruthenian camp was massacred.

 The nomadic Kipchaks were the main targets of the Mongols when they crossed the Volga in 1236.
 The defeated Kipchaks mainly entered the Mongol ranks, while others fled westward.
 Köten led 40,000 families into Hungary, where King Bela IV granted them refuge in return for their Christianization.
 The refugee Kipchaks fled Hungary after Köten was murdered.